kybercore/pwdmix/README.md

 A simple CLI generator for strong passwords.
 Written in Go's stdlib with cryptographically secure RNG.
-Provides multiple options to customize a password and robust defaults.
+Provides multiple options to customize a password.
+It shadows the generated password in memory after execution.

 ![pwdmix-demo](https://github.com/parsec501/pwdmix/assets/105080989/e105ab71-e2c4-444d-a6d6-5d0ed54a9d9d)